Amaptocare: The National Memory Grove

-Reception and criticism
+Reception

-While reporting that the project was fully subscribed, and describing the artist as an "impressive figure" and "tireless negotiator" the Irish Times reported in late 2004 that there was some adverse comment about aspects of amaptocare.
-More than one questioned the requirement for a donation, and the artist explained that he wanted a feeling of ownership, as opposed to impersonal municipal planting. and said "that it could be possible that a work of art would not suffer from the presence of the people but, on the contrary, it would get better with the presence of the people" and that "The project is 'a little practical study of democracy'."
-A research project by Peter Dowie on arts projects and the Ballymun schemes also picked up some negative commentary about amaptocare, even "community animosity", with one community development worker at the Ballymun Partnership describing it as "...an arrogant proposal .. an extremely ambitious project .. very expensive with no room for evaluation .. and impractical within an area going through regeneration", an artistic director and activist referring to "patronisation of the community", and the researcher summarising some local reactions with: "The idea was that ownership of the tree would be both an inducement to, and a symbol of, their new commitment to caring for their area.
-Resentment toward the project stemmed from the fact it was perceived as patronizing and misunderstood the level at which residents had always demonstrated their ‘caring’ and sense of responsibility during 3 decades of civic neglect.
-The act of purchase also became a problem.
-It suggested further civic disrespect in charging residents living on social welfare for what would be given free in wealthier areas of Dublin", although in fact there was also municipally-fully funded tree planting during the area's regeneration.
+While reporting that the project was fully subscribed and describing the artist as an "impressive figure" and "tireless negotiator", the Irish Times reported in late 2004 that there was some adverse comments about aspects of amaptocare.
+Several questioned the requirement to donate, but the artist explained that he sought a sense of ownership rather than impersonal municipal planting.
+He noted, "it could be possible that a work of art would not suffer from the presence of the people but, on the contrary, it would get better with the presence of the people".
+He described the project as "a little practical study of democracy."
+A research project by Peter Dowie on arts projects and the Ballymun schemes also picked up some negative commentary about amaptocare, even "community animosity", with one community development worker at the Ballymun Partnership describing it as arrogant, extremely ambitious, impractical, and "very expensive with no room for evaluation".
+An artistic director and activist referred to a perception of patronisation.
+Dowie summarized local reactions as reflecting a renewed commitment to caring for the community.
+He noted that any resentment toward the project stemmed from the perception that it misunderstood the care already shown over thirty years of municipal neglect.
+Residents viewed the payment requirement as a form of civic disrespect, particularly given that it was imposed on an area with high social welfare dependency while wealthier neighborhoods received fully funded programs.
+Although, a fully municipally-funded tree planting programme was also carried out in parallel during the area's regeneration.